Sage-Bionetworks-Workflows/nextflow-infra/README.md

    - A new Tower workspace called `<stack_name>` was created under this organization.

-   - Users listed under `S3ReadWriteAccessArns` were added as workspace participants with the `Maintain` role, which grants the following permissions:
+   - Users listed under `S3ReadWriteAccessArns` were added to a workspace team with the `Maintain` role, which grants the following permissions:

      > The users can launch pipeline and modify pipeline executions (e.g. can change the pipeline launch compute env, parameters,